cloud-bulldozer/cpt-dashboard/README.md

 * `pwd` is `backend/`

-Create a configuration file, named **ocperf** with the following key structure, and fill in the values:
+Create a configuration file, named **ocpperf** with the following key structure, and fill in the values:

 ```toml
 [elasticsearch]